AAIMI GPS Mapper is a Python-based geo-fencing system to configure and run perimeters for your other programs to use.

 You run AAIMI GPS mapper alongside your programs on the server.
+In my case the server is the Raspberry Pi that runs my home automation system.
 There is a setup wizard to perform the initial setup, then the configuration web-interface allows users to create and test their perimeters, and allows the admin user to add and remove users.

 The rest of the functions work in the background whenever your programs need to know where users are.
 By default you import this into your Python programs, but any program that can launch bash commands and recieve web-requests can utilize the AAIMI GPS Mapper system.
 For web apps you can use PHP's system() command to run the Python program on-demand.

 To see where users are, you obviously need a way to communicate with their phones and other GPS devices.
 AAIMI GPS Mapper offers two ways to manage this.